 The subject property is at the edge of the City of Phoenix municipal boundary in the Maryvale Village, and is surrounded on the north and east by the City of Glendale.
-The property is 1/4 mile west of the Loop 101 Freeway corridor and is within close proximity to the University of Phoenix Stadium, Gila River

-Arena and Westgate Center.
+The property is 1/4 mile west of the Loop 101 Freeway corridor and is within close proximity to the University of Phoenix Stadium, Gila River Arena and Westgate Center.
 The Glendale Municipal Airport is approximately 1 mile to the west, and the Agua Fria River is located 2 miles west of the property.
 The new Camelback Ranch-Glendale Spring Training facility is located approximately 1/2 mile to the southwest, providing opportunities for pedestrian and bicycle connectivity between the training facility and the Aldea Centre PUD.
 See Figure 3, Existing Site Conditions for a depiction of the existing conditions affiliated with the Aldea Centre property.

-As indicated above, with Glendale's development of the University of Phoenix Stadium (home of the Arizona Cardinals), the Gila River Arena (home of the Phoenix Coyotes), Camelback Ranch-Glendale (the Dodgers/White Sox Spring Training Facility) and the Westgate Center in Glendale, this area has become a major urban sports and entertainment center for the region.
-Anchored by the completion of these major sports and entertainment facilities, various high-density mixed-use projects development (including Centrada, cbd101, Westgate, and Main Street) planned within are the immediate vicinity.
-This, coupled with the excellent regional access from the Loop 101 Freeway makes this property uniquely positioned for success as a major, mixed-use development project within the municipal boundaries of the City of Phoenix.
+As indicated above, with Glendale's development of the University of Phoenix Stadium (home of the Arizona Cardinals), the Gila River Arena (home of the Phoenix Coyotes), Camelback Ranch-Glendale (the Dodgers/White Sox the excellent regional access from the Loop 101 Freeway makes this property uniquely positioned for success as a major, mixed-use development project within the municipal boundaries of the City of Phoenix.

-The Glendale Municipal Airport is located approximately one mile west of the subject property.
-The various existing and proposed developments in the City of Glendale described above have substantially greater height than the height proposed for Aldea Centre.
-That would include the University of Phoenix Stadium and the proposed 400-foot tall structure approved by the City of Glendale for the cbd101 project to the east of the Loop 101 Freeway.
+Training Facility) Spring and Westgate Center in Glendale, this area has become a major urban sports and entertainment center for the region.
+Anchored by the completion of these major sports and entertainment facilities, various high-density mixed-use development projects (including Centrada, cbd101, Westgate, and Main Street) are planned within the immediate vicinity.
+This, coupled with cbd101 project to the east of the Loop 101 Freeway.
 In addition, immediately across 99th Avenue, Glendale staff (including City Airport staff) recommended approval for 250-foot tall structures.
 The maximum height proposed for the Aldea Centre project is 100 feet, well below other developments approved in the context area.
 Nevertheless, any proposal in excess of four stories or 48 feet will be required to process a Form 7460 with the Federal Aviation Administration.
 Specific requirements to this effect are included in the Development Standards for height set forth below in Section (G)(2)(e).